cilginc/cilginc.github.io/_posts/2025-07-09-TryHackMe-The_London_Bridge.md

         <input type="text" id="image_url" name="image_url" required><br><br>
         <input type="submit" value="View Image">
     </form>
 </body>
 </html>
 ```

+Success!
+A `POST` request returns a form asking for an `image_url`.
+This is the feature the developer was talking about.
+Let's test it with a valid image link to confirm it works.

 ```bash
 ❯ curl -X POST http://$IP:8080/view_image \